mozilla/application-services/docs/design/remerge/schema-format.md

     - These are used prior to application of the merge strategy, see the section describing the `sync` algorithm for details.

-Additionally many types contain a `default` value, which is discussed in the section on  which are applied both to incoming items that are missing it, and to items inserted locally that do not have it.
+Additionally many types contain a `default` value, which is discussed in the section on the relevant record type, and in the RFC's section on the merge algorithm (Merging a record).
+These are applied both to incoming items that are missing it, and to items inserted locally that do not have it.

 Some types have additional options (most types support providing a `default` value too, for example).
 See below for specifics.